utkarsh-27-sharma/movie/README.md

 To run this project on your local machine:
 First install all the requirements present in the requirements.txt The command to install the requirements is "pip install -r requirements.txt" After installing the requirements, type python main.py.
-And that's all your project will run on the local machine.
+That's all your project will run on the local machine.
 <hr>
 However only english movies are available, upto 2020.
 If you have any other suggestions or ideas to make the project better, do contribute to the project.